MANAS: Multi-Agent Neural Architecture Search: Experiments

 \subsection{Results on new datasets: Sport-8, Caltech-101, MIT-67}

-\textbf{Evaluation. } The idea behind NAS is that of finding the optimal architecture, given \textit{any} sets of data and labels.
-Limiting the evaluation of current methods to Cifar-10 and ImageNet could potentially lead to algorithmic overfitting.
-Indeed, recent results suggest that the search space was engineered in a way that makes it very hard to find a a bad architecture \citep{Li2019_random,Sciuto2019_random}.
+\paragraph{Evaluation. } The idea behind NAS is that of finding the optimal architecture, given \textit{any} sets of data and labels.
+Limiting the evaluation of current methods to CIFAR-10 and ImageNet could potentially lead to algorithmic overfitting.
+Indeed, recent results suggest that the search space was engineered in a way that makes it very hard to find a a bad architecture \cite{Li2019_random,Sciuto2019_random,Yang2020NASEFH,wan2022on}.
 To mitigate this, we propose testing NAS algorithms on $3$ datasets (composed of regular sized images) that were never before used in this setting, but have been historically used in the CV field: Sport-8, Caltech-101 and MIT-67, described briefly in the Appendix.
 For these set of experiments we run the algorithm $8$ times and report mean and std.
 We perform this both for $8$ and $14$ cells; we do the same with DARTS (which, due to memory constraints can only search for $8$ cells).
-For our random baseline we sample uniformly $8$ architectures from the search space.
-Each proposed architecture is then trained from scratch for $600$ epochs as in the previous section.
+As baselines, we consider random search and random sampling.
+For the latter we simply sample uniformly $8$ architectures from the search space.
+To efficiently implement random search, we follow \cite{Li2019_random} and perform experiments on random search with WS.
+Each proposed architecture is trained from scratch for $600$ epochs as in the previous section.

-\textbf{Results.} For these experiments can be found in Figure \ref{fig:ablation_1}. \our manages to outperform the random baseline and significantly outperform DARTS, especially on $14$ cells.
-It can be clearly seen from our experiments, that the optimal cell architecture for $8$ cells is \textit{not} the optimal one for $14$ cells.
+\paragraph{Results.} \our manages to outperform the random baselines and significantly outperform DARTS, especially on $14$ cells (Figure \ref{fig:ablation_1}): this clearly shows that the optimal cell architecture for $8$ cells is \textit{not} the optimal one for $14$ cells.